rosariorussell/Certificates/README.md

-# A listing of 30+ developer certifications completed
+# A listing of 30+ certifications completed

 <details>
   <summary> JavaScript & Node</summary>